Perpetuator-LLC/capital-copilot-be/notes/DEVELOPMENT.md

 poetry run mypy .
 ```

+To debug these, see the [IDE](IDE.md) section or just a a run configuration that executes poetry run and then debug it.

 # Pre-Commit Setup

 This project uses `pre-commit` to run the above tools before each commit.
 To install `pre-commit`, use the following